LlistenL/MLPMatch/README.md

 # Revisiting Network Perturbation for Semi-Supervised Semantic Segmentation
+Code is available.
+The project is based on [UniMatch](https://github.com/LiheYoung/UniMatch).
+Please refer to the README of its repository to run the project.
-The code will be available soon.
+The project's running logs and README will be released after some time.